David Eagleson: Biography

 Eagleson was born in Los Angeles, California, and educated in the public schools.
 After serving in World War II, Eagleson earned his law degree from the USC Law School in 1950.
 On June 6, 1951, he was admitted to the State Bar of California.
 Eagleson then practiced law in Long Beach, California for 20 years.

-In December 1970, Governor Ronald Reagan appointed Eagleson to the Los Angeles County Superior Court, where from 1980 to 1981 he served as presiding judge.
+In December 1970, California Governor Ronald Reagan appointed Eagleson to the Los Angeles County Superior Court, where from 1980 to 1981 he served as presiding judge.
 From 1979 to 1980, he was president of the California Judges Association.
 In November 1981, Governor George Deukmejian named Eagleson as an associate justice to the Court of Appeal, Second District, Division Five.

 In March 1987, Governor Deukmejian appointed Eagleson as an associate justice to the Supreme Court.
 A conservative Republican, Eagleson was elevated to the high court after voters removed liberal Chief Justice Rose Bird and two of her allies from the Court in the 1986 general election as a result of the trio's opposition to capital punishment.
 Eagleson tended to uphold capital sentences.
 During his four years on the court, Eagleson wrote 54 majority opinions.
 Among Eagleson's notable opinions is Thing v.
 La Chusa (1989), which sharply limited the availability of the cause of action for negligent infliction of emotional distress in California.

 After stepping down from the high court, Eagleson practiced as a mediator and arbitrator in Los Angeles.